Deformations of homotopy theories via algebraic theories: Introduction

 Consider an example from spectral algebra.
 If $R$ is a $\bbE_\infty$-ring, and $M$ and $N$ are $R$-modules, then there are universal coefficient and K\"unneth spectral sequences

 We can view the existence of these spectral sequences as saying that the homotopy theory of $R$-modules is, in some sense, approximated by the homological algebra of $R_\ast$-modules.

 The purpose of this paper is to describe a certain $\infty$-categorical framework that captures this idea.
 Central to our approach is the notion of an \textit{algebraic theory}.
-Building on insights of Hopkins-Lurie \cite{hopkinslurie2017brauer} and Pstrągowski \cite{pstragowski2017moduli}, in turn conceptualizing ideas of Dwyer-Kan-Stover \cite{dwyerkanstover1995bigraded} and Blanc-Dwyer-Goerss \cite{blancdwyergoerss2004realization}, we introduce a certain homotopical refinement of the classic notion of an algebraic theory, which we call \textit{loop theories}.
-If $\calP$ is a loop theory, then:
+Building on insights of Hopkins-Lurie \cite{hopkinslurie2017brauer} and Pstrągowski \cite{pstragowski2023moduli}, in turn conceptualizing ideas of Dwyer-Kan-Stover \cite{dwyerkanstover1995bigraded} and Blanc-Dwyer-Goerss \cite{blancdwyergoerss2004realization}, we introduce a certain homotopical refinement of the classic notion of an algebraic theory, which we call \textit{loop theories}.
+If $\calP$ is a loop theory, then in addition to its category $\Model_\calP$ of ($\infty$-groupoid valued) models,